 While using WordPress, you can literally change any portion of your website and its design.
 You can set up the layout according to your brand and get the best out of it.

 5. Freedom & Other Related Stuff

 You can easily export your stories in HTML format from Medium.
 But sadly, you cannot set redirects easily even if you have a premium custom domain.
-In case of security issues, Medium has well enough industry standard security and helps to keep your data private.
+In case of security issues, Medium has well enough industry-standard security and helps to keep your data private.

-WordPress has many backup and export plugins that allow exporting anything you want including your posts, users, comments, etc. Security depends on yourself as you are hosting your own WordPress site.
+WordPress has many backup and export plugins that allow exporting anything you want including your posts, users, comments, etc. Security depends on you as you are hosting your own WordPress site.
 You can use security plugins to keep your WordPress site safe.

 How to Migrate from Medium to WordPress